 What Is a Printer Driver?

 When you create a document and hit the “print” button”, your printer drivers convert your document into Page Description Language (PDL) or postscript language (PL), which is code that your printer can read.
-PDL and PL describe the content on a page and how that content is arranged.
+PDL and PL describe the content on a page and how it is laid out.

 Another task is to communicate the print settings that your printer should use when printing your document.
 Print settings include the page size and any scaling options applied to your document.
-They also include the way in which your printer functions when printing onto different print medium.
-Printing self-adhesive labels requires a more specialized mode of printing compared to standard sheets of paper.
+They also control how your printer functions when printing onto different print mediums.
+Printing self-adhesive labels require a more specialized mode of printing than standard sheets of paper.